IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 Of course, OpenWhisk allows you to add custom log statements to your actions, too.

-To see how logging works click the `Create An Action` button again.
+To see how logging works click the `Create an Action` button again.
 Then, once again, specify a name (e.g. `helloLogging`) and click the `Create action` button.

 Next, copy the following code into the code editor replacing any existing code: